Guide to making an enquiry

 If you are looking for information about a particular place during the Second World War, you should start by making a search on our Heritage Online to find out if we hold any Narrative Reports about that city, town or village.

 Every Narrative Report, from 1938-1945, in our collection is listed on our online catalogue, but survival of these reports is patchy for some areas, especially London.
 Remember that if your town or village is not listed, it probably was administered from the next nearest available centre.
-You can check your nearest WVS/WRVS centre for England, Scotland and Wales.
+You can check your nearest WVS/WRVS centre for England, Scotland and Wales or by county for England, Scotland and Wales.
 Also, reports for ‘Rural Districts’ will cover the surrounding countryside and not just the town or village mentioned.

 If you find reports on our online catalogue you want to study, you can order copies.